Step 4: Full View

 Should Engineer A exercise his self-advocacy discretion by continuing non-disclosure as a considered prudential judgment, disclosing formally to his employer with ADA and Code dignity protections as a framework, or disclosing informally to a trusted supervisor to balance authenticity against career risk?

-Continue Non-Disclosure As Prudential Judgment Board's choice Continue non-disclosure at the current employer as a considered prudential judgment, recognizing that the Code creates no obligation to disclose and that the career risks of disclosure remain empirically unpredictable in the absence of a demonstrated employer commitment to non-discrimination.
+O1 Continue non-disclosure at the current employer as a considered prudential judgment, recognizing that the Code creates no obligation to disclose and that the career risks of disclosure remain empirically unpredictable in the absence of a demonstrated employer commitment to non-discrimination.
+Board's choice

 Competing obligations include: (1) the Self-Advocacy and Authentic Professional Identity principle, which the conference speaker invoked and which encourages voluntary disclosure as an exercise of personal integrity and professional authenticity; (2) the Prudential Disclosure Deliberation principle, which counsels weighing foreseeable employer bias, career risk, and the practical imperfection of ADA enforcement before disclosing; (3) the Employer Disability Bias Non-Facilitation Obligation, which suggests that voluntary disclosure in a biased environment could inadvertently enable discriminatory outcomes that harm Engineer A and reduce the profession's cognitive diversity; and (4) the Non-Discrimination and Equal Dignity principle, which obligates the employer to receive any disclosure without adverse action and which, if reliable, would reduce the prudential risk of disclosure.